-Creating and witnessing live dance performance inspires and connects people, an idea that motivates my groove, interaction and improvisation-driven approach to creating new work.
+Creating and witnessing live dance performance inspires and connects people, an idea that motivates my drive to create new work.
+My creative work emphasizes groove, interaction and improvisation, and is inspired by both social and concert dance movement while driven by jazz music.
 My work has been presented across the U.S. and Canada in theaters and non-conventional performance spaces, and across the world through film.
 For more on my creative approach, see my Artist Statement.
 For more on past projects, see my Curriculum Vitae.

 Tune (2015 – Photo by Jillian Bell)

-My long-held interests continue to blossom into me training in various approaches to jazz, tap, house, Appalachian clogging, Haitian, Ghanaian, Guinean and Brazilian traditional forms, body percussion and many other kinds of dance styles.
+My long-held interests continue to blossom into training in various approaches to jazz, tap, house, Appalachian clogging, Haitian, Ghanaian, Guinean and Brazilian traditional forms, body percussion and many other kinds of dance styles.
 I have performed for, worked and trained with creatives as varied as urban dance artist Teena Marie Custer, Ballet of the Dolls, Decidedly Jazz Danceworks, the Eclectic Edge Ensemble, house and hip-hop artist Rennie Harris, Jump Rhythm Jazz Project, transnational fusion artist Donna Mejia, contemporary performance company Off-Leash Area, St. Paul Ballet and the Wild Goose Chase Cloggers Appalachian clogging company.
+I’m currently performing with my own company Rhythmically Speaking, as a member of Contempo Physical Dance, an Afro-Brazilian contemporary company, and as self-created character entertainer “Nerdette” for the St. Paul Saint’s Baseball Entertainment Team.
 My curiosity remains unquenched as I continue pursuing training and performance opportunities within my interests!

-Rhythmically Speaking is the non-profit 501(c)3 dance company I co-founded with Heather P. Westerlund to engage people in staged jazz and American social dance.
-I’m grateful for this platform to create and perform my own new work while supporting and presenting that of others while furthering my organizational skills and building community.
+Rhythmically Speaking is the non-profit 501(c)3 dance company I co-founded with Heather P. Westerlund in 2008, for which I now serve as Artistic and Executive Director.
+Our mission is to spark vibrancy and connectedness through staged works inspired by jazz and American social dance ideas.
+I’m grateful for this platform to present and perform my own new work and that of other local and national artists while building community around these forms of dance.